Utopia: Definitions and interpretations

-Varieties
+Origins

-Chronologically, the first recorded Utopian proposal is Plato's Republic.
-Part conversation, part fictional depiction and part policy proposal, the Republic sets out a system that would categorize citizens into a rigid class structure of "golden", "silver", "bronze" and "iron" socioeconomic classes.
-The golden citizens are trained in a rigorous 50-year-long educational program to be benign oligarchs, the "philosopher-kings".
-Plato stressed this structure many times in statements, and in the Republic and other published works.
-The wisdom of these rulers will supposedly eliminate poverty and deprivation through fairly distributed resources, though the details on how to do this are unclear.
+In Plato's Republic, Socrates discusses existing regimes and imagines an ideal city named Kallipolis, ruled by a class of philosopher kings.
+The Republic sets out a system that would categorize citizens into a rigid class structure of "golden", "silver", and "bronze" classes.
+The golden citizens are trained in a rigorous 50-year-long educational program to be "philosopher kings".
+The city is designed to avoid both extreme wealth and poverty.
 The educational program for the rulers is the central notion of the proposal.
-It has few laws, no lawyers and rarely sends its citizens to war but hires mercenaries from among its war-prone neighbors.
-These mercenaries were deliberately sent into dangerous situations in the hope that the more warlike populations of all surrounding countries will be weeded out, leaving peaceful peoples to remain.

 During the 16th century, Thomas More's book Utopia proposed an ideal society of the same name.
-Readers, including Utopian socialists, have chosen to accept this imaginary society as the realistic blueprint for a working nation, while others have postulated that Thomas More intended nothing of the sort.
-It is believed that More's Utopia functions only on the level of a satire, a work intended to reveal more about the England of his time than about an idealistic society.
-This interpretation is bolstered by the title of the book and nation and its apparent confusion between the Greek for "no place" and "good place": "utopia" is a compound of the syllable ou-, meaning "no" and topos, meaning place.
+More's utopia is inspired by Plato's Republic and Aristotle's Politics, and its seriocomic style from the dialogues of Lucian.
+Utopian socialists and other readers accept this imaginary society as the realistic blueprint for a working nation, while others have postulated that Thomas More intended nothing of the sort.
+Some say More's Utopia functions only on the level of a satire, a work intended to reveal more about the England of his time than about an idealistic society.
+This interpretation is bolstered by the title of the book and nation and its dual meaning between the Greek for "no place" and "good place": "utopia" is a compound of the syllable ou-, meaning "no" and topos, meaning place.
 But the homophonic prefix eu-, meaning "good", also resonates in the word, with the implication that the perfectly "good place" is really "no place".